 – This means that it pours rain every day for at least a couple hours.

 – Prices are cheaper and you don’t have to book ahead of time because it is off season.

 – Laos isn’t as developed as other countries so this makes things very muddy.

-° November to February are nice months to travel but will cold at night in the mountains.
+° November to February are the nicest months for a Laos vacationt.
+It will be cold at night in the mountains.

 ° March and April are the warmest months and the more south you get, the more humid it becomes.

 If you’ve made the long, exhausting trek to get to Laos, give yourself at least 2 weeks to explore this untouched nation.
 Traveling between towns takes up an entire afternoon and sometimes an entire day, which cuts into your time to explore.
 Joe & I traveled here for an entire month and still didn’t see everything.